magmukendi/my100daysOfCode.v.2/README.md

 **Thoughts**: I finally finished all 21 challenges about Intermediate Algorithm Scripting in the Javascript Algorithms and Data Structures from free Code Camp.
 I only have to do the 4 projects left and I will get my certificate.

-**Link to work**: The work can be found here:[Intermediate Algorithm Scripting](https://github.com/LeGrandMAG/freeCodeCamp/tree/master/Intermediate%20Algorithm%20Scripting)
+**Link to work**: The work can be found here: [Map the Debris](https://github.com/LeGrandMAG/freeCodeCamp/blob/master/Intermediate%20Algorithm%20Scripting/mapTheDebris.js)

 ## Day 76/100 August 20th 2022: